-MELINDA: This whole conversation just made me smile.
+MJ: This whole conversation just made me smile.
 Though I mostly don’t like tournament arcs.
 Unless they are about Go.
 Apparently.

 SEAN: Sankarea looks like it may be taking that big step towards full-blown horror, but will it find the time to be silly and have harem antics?
 Find out with Volume 5.

 Blue Morning 4 is filled with tortured embraces and flowers blooming from nowhere.

 MICHELLE: It’s so good!

 MJ: I’m looking forward to this!

 SEAN: Meanwhile, in Crimson Spell 2, our heroes would prefer to merely glare at the reader.
 Both of these from SubLime.

 ASH: I’m still incredibly happy about this license rescue.